-- If possible, choose a safer route wherein there is no thick canopy above.
+- If possible, choose a safer route with no thick canopy above.

 - Beware when it’s snowing or windy.
 These weather conditions can hasten the falling of dislodged tree limbs.

-- Suppose you notice any widowmaker branches in your yard, contact tree experts immediately.
+- Contact tree experts immediately if you notice any widowmaker branches in your yard.
 Avoid going near the widowmaker tree.

 How to Handle Widowmaker Trees

-The best way to deal with widowmaker trees is to not deal with them if you’re untrained and unskilled in tree felling, cutting, and pruning.
+The best way to deal with widowmaker trees is to avoid them if you’re untrained and unskilled in tree felling, cutting, and pruning.
 You’re only putting yourself in danger.
 Contact professional tree loggers to do the job for you.
 They are experts in the field and know the how-tos when it comes to working on hazardous widowmakers.

-Trees Down Under can handle all the dangers and hard work posed by widowmaker trees.
-With the right tools and equipment, our team of expert professionals aims to keep your yard safe and free from any detached or broken branches that can harm your family.
-We also have protective gears so that we can provide our services safely.
+Trees Down Under can handle all widowmaker trees’ dangers and hard work.
+With the right tools and equipment, our team of experts aims to keep your yard safe and free from any detached or broken branches that can harm your family.
+We also have protective gear so that we can provide our services safely.

 Trees Down Under is one of the most reliable tree removal company in Sydney.
-We ensure safety through our careful, systematic, and efficient tree removal services.
+Our careful, systematic, and efficient tree removal services ensure safety.
 We also offer tree pruning and trimming to keep them in mint condition and prevent accidents caused by broken tree limbs.

 Need emergency tree removal services?
 Contact us anytime at 0475 463 597, and we’ll respond quickly.